We are excited to announce our 2026 volunteer days, workshops and events!

-We are excited to share inspiration and learning in community!
+We love sharing inspiration and learning in community!
 Some events are free, and all of our immersive and weekend workshops are sliding scale and require pre-registration, as indicated so read on and reach out to register as space is limited!
 Join our enews to stay connected and current.
-Our farmstand will open for the season in April!
+Our farmstand will open for the season in mid April!

 (If you are looking for our Women Healing Women Healing Earth series, click here)

-Sunday April 27, 1-4PM: No-till Gardens and Farms: Healthy Soil, Heal Climate.
+Sunday April 26, 1-4PM: No-till Gardens and Farms: Healthy Soil, Heal Climate.
 An experiential learning packed afternoon suitable to farmers or enthusiastic gardeners seeking to learn and use no-till methods that use simple tools, build healthy soil, reduce labor and cost inputs, and promote climate resilience.
 A perfect time of year to learn and introduce several no-till techniques that build healthy soil while promoting climate resilience.
 Led by Seeds of Solidarity farmer, co-founder Ricky Baruc, known and published for his no-till farming successes and invigorating teaching style.
 Pre-registration required.
 Sliding scale: $40 to $60.
+Students $15.
 Email deb@seedsofsolidarity.org to register.
-Our friends at Mount Grace Land Conservation Trust in partnership with the American Farmland Trust soil health program are helping make possible several full scholarships for BIPOC or beginning farmers, or those working or volunteering to promote community or school gardens in their community.
-Let us know if this is you and you’d like a scholarship to attend!

-Sunday May 4, 10am to 4PM.
-Reconnect Retreat.
+Sunday May 17, 10am to 4PM.
+Soothe the Soul.
 A day of practices to destress and stay centered amid uncertainty.
-In this restorative, uplifting day in community with others, you will experience and gain techniques for: reiki/energy healing, forest meditation, yoga and teas for nervous system health, grounding and nourishing recipes.
-Facilitators are Nalini Goordial, Ricky Baruc, and Deb Habib.
-Fee includes all sessions, lunchtime soup (resulting from a cooking lesson!) and a take home tea or spice pack.
+In this restorative, uplifting day in community with others, you will experience and gain techniques for: reiki/energy healing, singing bowls, forest meditation, yoga and teas for nervous system health, grounding and nourishing recipes.
+Facilitators are Nalini Goordial, Connie Owens, Ricky Baruc, and Deb Habib.
+Fee includes lunchtime soup (resulting from a cooking lesson!).
 Sliding scale: $50 -$90.
 Pre-registration required, space limited.
-Email deb@seedsofsolidarity.org to register.
+Email deb@seedsofsolidarity.orgto register.

-Saturday June 21st, 10am to 4PM.
+Saturday June 14th, 10am to 4PM.
 Create a Garden Altar.
-This is a new workshop we’ve been wanting to do for a while!
+Such a success last year, we are doing it again!
 Participants will build their own beautiful creation of wood and sacred and found objects to enhance your own garden or yard, to promote meditative practices and honoring of the land.
-A great way to celebrate the summer solstice.
+A great way to celebrate the upcoming summer solstice.
+Celebration artist Phyllis Labanowski, and Seeds of Solidarity co-founders and builder/designers Ricky and Deb provide plenty of attention and inspiration.
 Space limited, pre-registration required, sliding scale: $85-$130 includes materials.
 Email deb@seedsofsolidarity.org to sign up.

-Wednesday July 9th, 6PM: Join us for a potluck and “Interdependence” conversation with Seeds of Solidarity founders Deb Habib and Ricky Baruch.
+Wednesday July 8th, 6PM: Join us for a potluck and “Interdependence” conversation with the theme Staying Human Amid Havoc with Seeds of Solidarity founders Deb Habib and Ricky Baruch.
 Come at 5.30 to enjoy a self-guided farm tour beforehand.
 Free, pre-registration appreciated but not required.

-Sept 27/28, 10am to 5PM both days..
+Sept 26/27, 10am to 5PM both days..
 27th Annual North Quabbin Garlic and Arts Festival.
-As co-founders and long-time organizers, we encourage you to stay tuned to the festival website, www.garlicandarts.org for updates.
+As co-founders and long-time organizers, we encourage you to stay tuned to the festival website,www.garlicandarts.org for updates.
 And of course, we’ll be there with our famous seed garlic, garlic bread and other farm products.

-Sunday Oct 26, 10am to 5PM..
-Rich and Healthy: No-till for Successful Farms.
+Sunday Oct 25, 10am to 5PM..
+Rich and Healthy: No-till for Successful Farms and Gardens.
 Are you a farmer or market gardener seeking to start or transition to no-till methods that use simple tools, build healthy soil, reduce labor and cost inputs, promote climate resilience and increase your connection to the land?
 You’ll learn several no-till, climate resilience techniques in this experiential, day-long workshop with seasoned farmer Ricky Baruc.
 Plus, special guest soil science presenter.
 Sliding scale $65-$95.
-Space limited, email deb@seedsofsolidarity.org to register.
+Space limited, email deb@seedsofsolidarity.orgto register.
 Soup and salad lunch included.
 Scholarships for farmers of color, or new farmers going no-till.
 Let us know if this is you!

 We are grateful for grants and donations that support our 2024/25 programs and events: